helmutbuhler/odrive_control_ui/readme.md

  - Displays oscilloscope data (When using custom firmware)
  - Indirect communication with ODrive.
 The proxy application polls the ODrive data and this one connects via TCP and visualizes it.
 This way no direct USB/UART connection between ODrive and Control UI is required.
  - It is easily extended to plot other values retrieved by the proxy application.
 Or computed ones.
 This is useful when you have other sensors or want to debug control algorithms.
- - Plots are quite scalable: This repo (todo) shows how to extend this application to monitor about 300 variables and it's still very fast and the UI is not overwhelming,
+ - Plots are quite scalable: This [repo](https://github.com/helmutbuhler/milana_robot) shows how to extend this application to monitor about 300 variables and it's still very fast and the UI is not overwhelming,
  - Easy to add graphical visualizations of the joint states or video streams and keep it all synchronized.
  - Also should work with ODrive S1 and Pro, but I havn't tried it yet.
  - No JS;)